 So, if you reduce the number of members leaving (attrition) and increase the amount of time members stay (retention), you’ll increase member LTV.
 And reduce the need to spend significant amounts on attracting new members.

 Plus, members who stay with you for longer and make use of their membership, are more likely to see the benefits of consistently working towards their fitness goals.
-So, you’ll have more happy members ready to take part in your gym member referral programme and promote your club for you!
+So, you’ll have more happy members ready to take part in your gym member referral programme and promote your business for you!

 What is the key to member retention?